Put-in-Bay Diary October 2017 If You Missed It, Read It Here!

 Put-in-Bay Diary -Sun., Oct.
 8th – For the Blumensaadt/Urge wedding guests, there’s a brunch at the Crew’s Nest.
 The Blessing of

 the Pets takes place at St. Paul’s Labyrinth.

 Mon., Oct.
-9th – Village Council hires a new permanent police officer but votes no on a promotion and wage increase on an officer who is still in his six-month probationary period.
-The Put-in-Bay Chamber of Commerce meets at Hooligan where chili and a half Reuben are the lunch.
-The post office is closed, but island kids are in school for the Columbus Day.
+9th – Village Council hires a new permanent police officer but votes no on a promotion and wage increase on an officer still in his six-month probationary period.
+The Put-in-Bay Chamber of Commerce meets at Hooligans Irish Pub where chili and a half Reuben are the lunch.
+The post office is closed, but island kids are in school for Columbus Day.

 Tues., Oct.
 10th -The weather forecast for Wednesday is for steady 30-mile-per-hour winds.
 The Stone Lab research boats are moved to the village docks.

 Wed., Oct.
-11th – Miller Ferry runs most of the day, but when the northeast wind gets really bad, the last two trips of the day are canceled.
+11th – Miller Ferry runs most of the day, but when the northeast wind gets terrible, the last two trips of the day are canceled.
 The Museum holds its fall party for all the volunteers at Heineman Winery.

 Thurs., Oct.
 12th – Workers are at the tent in the downtown park getting ready for Oktoberfest weekend.